k78ma/quartz/content/kai++.md

 - [ ] W7 - Adam
 - [ ] W7 - Regularization by Weight Decay
 - [ ] W7 - Regularization by Early Stopping and Dropout
+- [ ] 2.5 - Affine and Projective Transformation

 %% kanban:settings
 ```